pablokurskii/setronica-pim/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'org.setronica.setronica-pim' is invalid and this project uses 'org.setronica.setronicapim' instead.
+* The original package name 'org.setronica.setronica-pim' is invalid and this project uses 'org.setronica.pim' instead.

 # Getting Started